 The most obvious reason to establish connections with those you serve is to promote customer loyalty.
 Retaining existing patrons is a far more effective business strategy than constantly seeking out new ones.
 But good relationships have benefits beyond customer retention.

 - Strengthen your reputation.
 Creating frequent, positive interactions will grow your brand.
 When you provide helpful service, offer useful content, and publicly promote causes you care about, people will take notice.
 They’ll associate your company with values and services that are important to them.
 And a growing brand will help grow your business.

 - Boost profitability.
 According to research from Salesforce, consumers who trust a company are much more likely to stay loyal to that company.
 Customer stickiness, i.e. customers who return to your product or service, results in higher revenues.
 And when people continue to engage with your company, they’ll be more open to upselling and cross-selling.

 - Build a network of brand advocates.
 Happy customers will recommend your products or services to others.
 They’ll expand your brand through word of mouth with reviews and recommendations.
 This way, you increase the chances of getting new customers, as people trust their peers.

-Any way you look at it, building a strong relationship with customers matters.
+Any way you look at it, it’s worth focusing on the importance of building customer relationships.
+There are some impressive customer relationship examples put into practice which can help you have a clear picture of why strong bonds really matter.
 Let’s take a look at two companies that illustrate the value of creating and maintaining connections.

 - Patagonia.
 The clothing company Patagonia has built a strong brand as an actively eco-friendly organization.
 They extend this value into their customer relationships by making it easy for people to consume responsibly.
 They promote “recycling” through reselling used clothing.
 And they offer to repair clothing free of charge to keep used clothes out of the landfills.
 People stay loyal to this brand because they see the values they care about in action.